marzukr/fishbait/README.md

-# pluribus
+# FISHBAIT
-An implementation of the Pluribus poker bot developed by CMU and Facebook.
+An AI agent designed to play poker.
+Inspired by the Pluribus poker bot developed by CMU and Facebook.